Providers

 LiteLLM

-LiteLLM is an open-source LLM gateway that provides a unified API to 100+ model providers.
-Route OpenClaw through LiteLLM to get centralized cost tracking, logging, and the flexibility to switch backends without changing your OpenClaw config.
+LiteLLM is an open-source LLM gateway with a unified API to 100+ model providers.
+Route OpenClaw through LiteLLM for centralized cost tracking, logging, virtual keys with spend limits, and backend failover without changing OpenClaw config.

 Quick start